-SOC for Cybersecurity is for any business that works with service organizations, which specialize in services that include cloud storage and SaaS must ensure that each service organization maintains a safe and secure cyber environment.
+SOC for Cybersecurity is for any business that works with service organizations.
+Especially those specializing in cloud storage and/or SaaS services and must ensure that each service organization maintains a safe and secure cyber environment.

 What is it?

 Service Organization Control (SOC) reports based on a framework for examining service organization operational and security controls.